Last updated Monday, NOvember 13, 2017.

-- We’re about to move to Colorado—probably heading out from North Carolina in mid to late October.
+- We’ve just moved to Colorado—we left North Carolina in mid-October.
 We’re buying a ridiculously amazing house on a ridiculously amazing lot: literally a mountain lake house in the foothills of the Front Range in Monument, Colorado.

 - We got to see totality in the 2017 total solar eclipse!
 It was the most amazing thing I’ve ever seen.